The back of this swimming pool including the raised jacuzzi spa was built close to the edge of the wetlands line.

 Also, we would need enough level space between the pool and boulders to fit pathways to the jacuzzi spa.

-To provide access to the jacuzzi from this area we had to bridge large flagstone from the pool’s coping over the retainment boulders.
+To provide access to the spa from this area we had to bridge large flagstone from the pool’s coping over the retainment boulders.
 This walkway averages 4 feet wide.

 We planted tall ornamental grasses at the base of the boulders to give height adjacent to the walkway.
 This helps guide people to stay on the path.

-Notice the stone slab-steps leading up to the jacuzzi on this side.
+Notice the stone slab-steps leading up to the spa on this side.
 These steps make the approach “less rugged” than the more natural approach on the other side.

-I would call this the primary path to the jacuzzi spa.
-It is the way most folks will get to the spa and it should be more “user friendly” than the secondary path.
+This primary path to the jacuzzi spa is the more frequently used and therefore should be direct and “user friendly” as compared to the secondary path.

 Here’s the previous post for this project.

 Your email address will not be published.
 Required fields are marked *